juliennecodes/annotate/client/Error log.md

     - however, in this case, I didn't really need to render anything if the condition is false
     - this code works
     - if isToggled is true and Modal is true, the whole expression evaluates to true and Modal is rendered?

+#I was styling the canvas dynamically by positioning it according to the image's position.
+However, it wasn't working
+    - the error was me not writing the px
+    - style={{top: `${imageInfo.y}`, left: `${imageInfo.x}`}}
+    - style={{top: `${imageInfo.y}px`, left: `${imageInfo.x}px`}}
+    - oh, this didn't work, well this particular thing did but the bigger picture didn't work
+    - I set the position to fixed and when it scrolled, it maintained the position.
+Since the image scrolled and the canvas position was fixed, the canvas and image were no longer aligned.
+    - I changed the image size to have a max-height so I don't have to scroll.
+I also didn't like overly large images.